OSCAgent: Accelerating the Discovery of Organic Solar Cells with LLM Agents: Experiments

 We evaluate the effectiveness of OSCAgent by comparing it with traditional molecular generation methods (BRICS and VAE) and LLM-based methods (BioT5 and Few-shot + Direct Reasoning).
 For fairness, the GPT-5 models in the Few-shot setting were provided with the same high-performance OSC molecules that served as prompts in OSCAgent.

-To assess performance, we use seven established metrics (Appendix~\ref{app:metrics}) covering diversity, effectiveness, and distributional alignment.
+To assess performance, we use eight established metrics covering diversity, effectiveness, and distributional alignment.
 Diversity is quantified by uniqueness, the proportion of distinct molecules among generated candidates, and novelty, the fraction of molecules absent from the existing dataset.
 Effectiveness is evaluated by validity, \emph{i.e.}, the proportion of chemically valid molecules that satisfy design criteria (PCE $>$ 10\%, SAscore $<$ 8), and by average PCE, the mean predicted efficiency of generated molecules.
-Finally, the distributional similarity to real high-performance OSCs is quantified using the Sinkhorn–Wasserstein distance~\citep{cuturi2013sinkhorn}, computed over four types of molecular fingerprints (Morgan, MACCS, RDK, and ECFP6).
-The resulting distance is further transformed into a similarity score, where larger values indicate stronger alignment with the distribution of experimentally validated high-performance molecules.
+We further evaluate the distributional similarity between generated molecules and experimentally reported high-performance OSC acceptors using the Sinkhorn--Wasserstein distance ~\cite{cuturi2013sinkhorn}.
+For a given fingerprint representation, let $\mathcal{X}=\{\mathbf{x}_i\}_{i=1}^{n}$ and $\mathcal{Y}=\{\mathbf{y}_j\}_{j=1}^{m}$ denote the generated and reference molecular sets, respectively.
+The Sinkhorn--Wasserstein distance is defined as